ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

 ## Termina virtual machine crashes

-*   Chrome OS has over time grown a number of virtual machines, including Termina, a VM for running Linux applications the Chrome OS won't support natively.
+*   ChromeOS has over time grown a number of virtual machines, including Termina, a VM for running Linux applications the ChromeOS won't support natively.
 The user space crash handling described above won't catch any crashes here.
 *   Inside Termina we gather information about crashes using the normal